 Peru’s Transport and Communications Minister Jose Gallardo ku told the local news media that the country’s first nationwide fiber optic backbone network, which is under construction now will be completed before the current Government steps down from power in late July this year.
 The Minister was on an inspection visit to the monitoring center of high technology RDNFO (Red Dorsal Nacional de Fibra óptica meaning National Optical Fiber Backbone Network in English) that will bring high speed broadband services to the 180 provincial capitals and 136 towns to integrate 22 regions in Peru.
 The RDNFO is a nationwide fiber optic cable laying initiative that will have around 13,500 kilometers of optical fiber cables laid across the nation to provide digital connectivity.

 Peru’s Ministry of Transport and Communication has invested approximately US$ 333 million to build a nationwide fiber optic network.
-In the monitoring center located in Huachipa, the officials verified transmission of optical signals, which is carried out homogeneously connecting 322 telecom nodes distributed nationwide.
-Technical as well as administrative teams have been identified to ensure the safety, quality and continuity of services being provided over RDNFO..
+In the monitoring center located in Huachipa, the officials verified the transmission of optical signals, which is carried out homogeneously connecting 322 telecom nodes distributed nationwide.
+Technical as well as administrative teams have been identified to ensure the safety, quality, and continuity of services being provided over RDNFO.

 The minister stressed that when service providers and operators providing services such as cable television, telephony and Internet use RDNFO infrastructure, they will access to a high-capacity network with optimal quality at reduced and nominal rates, which will benefit hundreds of homes, schools, municipalities and public entities.